brettz9/webappfind/docs/TO-DOS.md

-        serve it (and in a targeted fashion); also have option, for single files, to just open the file itself, along with the directory (for JS, CSS, etc.) on the static server (even if permission to write only given to single file)
+        serve it (and in a targeted fashion); also have option, for single files, to just open the file itself, along with the directory (for JS, CSS, etc.) on the static server (even if permission to write only given to single file); with default set, one could have all local HTML auto-open into a server environment, bypassing Chrome, etc. restrictions!
     1. Support directory type permissions, with a permission to iterate directories and get and/or edit contents.
         (Later offer ability to persist these permissions.)